Step by Step: Encrypt Files With Boxcryptor in Microsoft Teams

 Boxcryptor automatically takes care of key and permission management so that all members of your channel have access to encrypted files.
-When Boxcryptor is added to a channel, the team member who added the tab has access to the encrypted files.
-Other members who open the Boxcryptor tab and do not yet have access can request access from the channel.
+When Boxcryptor is added to a channel, all team members already assigned to the channel have access to the encrypted files.
+Others who open the Boxcryptor tab and do not yet have access can request access from the channel.

 Clicking Request Access will automatically trigger a post to the posts section of the channel requesting access to Boxcryptor.
 Any person who already has permission to the folder can now “Grant Access”.
 Once this is done and the request is granted, the newly added person can now also access the encrypted files in plain text.